 - GLAAD created a special style guide entitled "Doubly Victimized" to help journalists writing about an anti-transgender hate violence treat the victim with dignity and respect.
 In the last year, The New York Times, Associated Press, and the Los Angeles Times have all updated their style guides because of meetings with GLAAD.

 - In 2013 alone, GLAAD has worked with newspapers in New York City, Rochester, Newark, Philadelphia, Cleveland, and Los Angeles ensuring that they refer to murdered transgender women with the correct name and female pronouns.

-- GLAAD is working with partner organizations to expose the anti-LGBT activists behind the current effort to repeal California's AB 1266 law.
+- GLAAD worked with partner organizations to expose the anti-LGBT activists behind the effort to repeal California's AB 1266 law.
 This law allows transgender students in public schools to use the facilities that are appropriate for their true gender.
-Frank Schubert and the National Organization for Marriage are using scare-mongering tactics and outright lies to frighten the public about transgender youth in an attempt to repeal this groundbreaking law.
+Frank Schubert and the National Organization for Marriage used scare-mongering tactics and outright lies to frighten the public about transgender youth in an attempt to repeal this groundbreaking law.